 This course is an examination of the theory and practice of group dynamics.
 Emphasis is on the application of the value and use of the group process in specialized settings related to human services.
-Prerequisites with a grade of "C" or higher: RWR 100 or placement into ENG 101 and HUS 101.
+Prerequisite with a grade of "C" or higher: HUS 101.
 This course is typically taught only in the summer semester.